c0y01202/weather-dashboard/README.md

 1. https://c0y01202.github.io/weather-dashboard/ For the Live Site
 2. https://github.com/c0y01202/weather-dashboard For the GitHub Repository

-Craeted by: Claudia Chittim, 2022
+Created by: Claudia Chittim, 2022